-A Single Discount Rate of 7.25% was used to measure the total pension liability.
+A Single Discount Rate of 7.25% was used to measure the total pension liability (asset) as of December 31, 2020.
 The projection of cash flow used to determine this Single Discount Rate assumed that the plan members' contributions will be made at the current contribution rate, and that employer contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
 The Single Discount Rate reflects: